Anclagen/RainyDays-Cross-Course-Project/README.md

 ## Description

 The aim of the project was to create a responsive website for an online jacket retailer using HTML5 and CSS3 initially.
-Later we implimented JavaScript to grab querystrings to display the selected product on the product page, and impliment a cart system.
-Then we used WordPress in combination with its WooCommerce plugin as a headless CMS, pulling the products onto are site, and using querystrings to call specific products.
+Later implimenting JavaScript to grab querystrings to display the selected product on the product page, and impliment a cart system.
+Then using WordPress in combination with its WooCommerce plugin as a headless CMS, pulling the products onto are site, and using querystrings to call specific products.
 The current version also has a working cart system, and order history using Local Storage.

 Development Stages